-Misdemeanor Theft vs Felony Grand Theft
+Misdemeanor Theft vs Felony Grand Theft in Sarasota, FL

 Generally, under Florida law, theft crimes are considered very serious criminal offenses and a conviction should be avoided at all costs if possible.
 The Sarasota theft crimes lawyers at Pallegar Law, P.A. believes the seriousness of theft crimes lies in the fact that they can be turned into a felony that may involve prison time and also theft offenses fall into the category of crimes of dishonesty involving moral turpitude.
 Convictions on theft offenses can directly affect how others judge your character trait for truthfulness and can be used against you in court to attack your credibility.
 Therefore, hiring the right Sarasota Criminal Defense Attorney to protect your rights is important.
 Let our attorney at Pallegar Law, P.A. fight for your rights.